 Hello, my friends.
 The air is getting ever more chill, the trees continue to lose its leaves and the monsters of old are having their bones grow ever more ancient with age.
 Despite that, their souls are stirring and strong as ever.
 As such, welcome back to this particular Halloween trek called…

 As we continue our venture alongside some “Grumpy Old Monsters”, let us recap what’s come before.
 A mummy, a vampire, a werewolf, a stitched-up creature and a being with an imperceptible build have taken residence in a rest home specifically made for supernatural spooks.
 When a young girl informs them that a castle that belonged to her infamous grandfather is in danger of getting demolished for some modern condos, our familiar ghouls decide to take it upon themselves to help her out of this grim situation.
 However, the first problem that they must overcome is figuring out how to break out of their institution.
 With that in mind, let us venture into our sophomoric entry as I deliver my opinions on a comic called…

 Published in January 2004, this second part would wind up selling 1,612 copies upon its initial publication.
 With this massive amount of introduction out of the way, let us find out what lies ahead for this supernatural-sized jailbreak.

 Issue 2 begins at night as the Count looks out his window and sees some bats flying right outside as he promises to join them soon before he hears a howl, which turns out to be the Wolf-Man who’s then told to head inside.
-Afterwards, Count joins the invisible man in viewing the memories within the Frankenstein Monster’s photo album.
+Afterwards, Count joins the invisible man in viewing their past memories within the Frankenstein Monster’s photo album.
 After looking over the good times they shared within Dr. Frankenstein’s castle, the monster says that they must stop the Van Helsing Development Corporation.
 After the invisible man exclaims that they’re going to break out tonight, he asks his colleagues if they’ll miss this place once they leave, to which they simply exclaim “No”.